Website & blogs © Louis Kraft 2013-2020

 One, a medical malpractice novel had an exceptional story line.
 In November 2013 Bob asked me to partner with him.
 I have.
 Bob’s subject matter is extraordinary, and because of this we have agreed not to share it until pre-publication publicity begins.
 My apologies, but this is just how it is.
 That said, I will be able to talk about manuscript progression and I will.

 All I can say at this point in time is that the story is character driven and although The Discovery is fictional the facts are based upon reality.
-If Bob and I complete our work properly we will deliver a story that captures our readers’ interest and will not let go until the last page.
+When I complete writing and polishing the manuscript, we will deliver a story that captures our readers’ interest and will not let go until the last page.

 Greg Lalire and Captured

 I’ve hinted that Greg Lalire and I are friends.
 We are.
 Over what seems like a lifetime he has done everything possible to get my words in print, and has done everything to publicize a writer named Kraft.
 I’m forever grateful.
 But this section isn’t based upon Greg’s kindness to me, it’s based upon me knowing him, a special person even though our relationship is mostly long distance.

 Five Star Publishing releases Greg’s novel, Captured: From the Frontier Diary of Infant Danny Duly, in July 2014.
 The June 2014 Wild West magazine features a full-page ad next to the table of contents.
 A perfect placement and appealing layout by the Weider History Group design staff.
 To scan the ad would have required mangling the magazine or pulling it apart and I didn’t want to do that.
 Captured features historical characters Chief Red Cloud, Col. Henry Carrington, and Capt.
 William Fetterman.
 The ad’s blurb (I assume from the dust jacket flaps) states: